Benjamin Burnley: Lyrics and vocal style

 Burnley's lyrical content frequently and most recently consists of cryptic, angst-ridden themes that "waffle between being plaintive and aggressive."
 Burnley has the range of a dramatic tenor and occasionally utilizes death growls and screams in his singing.
 IGN described him as having a "somewhat innocuous voice that is crystal clear... fluctuating between contemplative subjectivity and growling anger."
-Burnley uses baritone guitars and drop tunings to get a heavier sound in his music.
+Burnley uses baritone guitars and drop tunings to accommodate his voice only being able to hit a certain high note.

 Personal life

 Burnley has several phobias, a fact that inspired the title of Breaking Benjamin’s 2006 album Phobia.
 Phobias cover, which depicts a winged man hovering above the ground, represents Burnley's fear of flying, which has prevented Breaking Benjamin from touring outside the United States and Canada in the past.
 However in May 2016, he and his band members traveled by ferry ship to Europe and made their first musical tour outside of North America.
 Breaking Benjamin again toured Europe in 2017 successfully.
-Burnley also suffers from hypochondria and a fear of the dark.
-He incorporates his phobias into his music on the album We Are Not Alone in the song "Break My Fall", in which a pilot is heard over the music saying, "Mayday, mayday.
-Request permission to land.
-I cannot control the plane.
-We are in danger of crashing."
+Burnley also has hypochondria and a fear of the dark.

 Burnley is an avid video gamer, and conceived of the idea for Breaking Benjamin to write and record the song "Blow Me Away" for the soundtrack to Halo 2.
 The song "Polyamorous" is also featured on the games Run Like Hell, WWE SmackDown! vs. Raw and WWE Day of Reckoning (along with their song "Firefly").
 "The Diary of Jane" appears on NASCAR 07 and Fortnite Festival.
+Burnley publishes mods for Fallout 4 and The Elder Scrolls V: Skyrim under the username "killemloud."

 Burnley is a recovering alcoholic, admitting in an interview that he wanted to "drink himself to death."
-He says that he regrets ever drinking a drop of alcohol and suffers from Wernicke–Korsakoff syndrome due to his past excessive drinking.
+He says that he regrets ever drinking a drop of alcohol and has Wernicke–Korsakoff syndrome due to his past excessive drinking.
 Dear Agony was reported to be the first ever Breaking Benjamin record to be written by Burnley without the use of alcohol.